Chico Guerra and Mason Buechler pitched their electric skate shoes during

 Keep reading our ZUUM update to find out what happened following the show!

 We have interesting news to share in our ZUUM update.
 While the company is still in business, but there isn’t much information available on its revenue.

 Unfortunately, the company doesn’t seem to be doing much better than they were on

 Additionally, it appears that they haven’t expanded their products yet, because only one type of skate shoe is available.

 Further, similar products are available on Amazon without the branding.
-This implies that ZUUM had some trouble branding themselves successfully.
+This implies that ZUUM had some trouble branding itself successfully.